as4184/Celltaminate/docs/troubleshooting.md

 ## The Shiny application cannot find the curated panels

 Launch the application through `bin/celltaminate app`.
-The launcher and application resolve the bundled files from the repository automatically.
+The launcher and application automatically resolve the required files from the repository.

 ## R packages are missing